MicrosoftDocs/dynamics-365-project-operations/articles/environment/admin-trials.md

 ## Frequently asked questions

-### What if I require ALM or ELM for my finance and operations apps environment?
+### What if I require ALM or ELM for my Finance and Operations apps environment?
-- For partners who require full environment lifecycle management capabilities, see the [Partner Sandbox License Request](https://experience.dynamics.com/requestlicense) to review the new partner driven offer.
+- For partners who require full environment lifecycle management capabilities, see the [Partner Sandbox License Request](https://experience.dynamics.com/requestlicense) to review the new partner offer.
 If you require access to a Tier 1 environment for development and testing, go to [Microsoft](microsoft.com) for more information.
-- For partners seeking more information on Internal Use Rights, see [Internal Use Rights cloud and software benefit (microsoft.com)](https://partner.microsoft.com/en-us/membership/internal-use-software).
+- For partners seeking more information about Internal Use Rights, see [Internal Use Rights cloud and software benefit (microsoft.com)](https://partner.microsoft.com/membership/internal-use-software).

 ### Can I extend my trial beyond 30 days?
 To extend your trial, do the following: